 We aim to use visible and relevant malicious websites/malware that are currently out there, and present a risk to ordinary users.
-We usually try to include about 50% URLs that point directly to malware executables; this causes the malware file to be downloaded, thus replicating a scenario in which the user is tricked by social engineering into following links in spam mails or websites, or installing some Trojan or other malicious software.
-The rest are drive-by exploits - these are usually well covered by almost all major security products, which may be one reason why the scores look relatively high.
+We usually try to include as many working drive-by exploits as we find - these are usually well covered by practically all major security products, which may be one reason why the scores look relatively high.
+The rest are URLs that point directly to malware executables; this causes the malware file to be downloaded, thus replicating a scenario in which the user is tricked by social engineering into following links in spam mails or websites, or installing some Trojan or other malicious software.

 We use our own crawling system to search continuously for malicious sites and extract malicious URLs (including spammed malicious links).
 We also search manually for malicious URLs.
-If our in-house crawler does not find enough valid malicious URLs on one day, we have contracted some external researchers to provide additional malicious URLs (initially for the exclusive use of AV-Comparatives) and look for additional (re)sources.